semiod-github/semiod-github.github.io/udemy2.md

 	This can either be manual approach or via SCP. certificates: kubelet, kube-proxy and CA certificate.

-	in-case you want to autoamte it, then following configuration can be used.
-In the demo, we had made used in-case you want to trasnfer file from master worket node, then you can make use of the folowing app
+	in-case you want to automate it, then following configuration can be used.
+In the demo, we had made used in-case you want to transfer file from master worker node, then you can make use of the following app

 	Worker Node:
 	nano /etc/ssh/sshd_config